-A Safety Guide during Thailand's Songkran Festival
+Songkran 2025: A Safety Guide during Thailand's Festival — Teach English in Thailand with Kids English

-The annual Songkran Festival is one of Thailand's most prominent holidays.
+The annual Songkran Water Festival is one of Thailand’s most prominent holidays.
 Also known as the Water Festival, Songkran is rooted in Buddhist customs.

 In recent years, it has transformed into a gigantic water party that extends across three to seven days, consuming the entire nation in a wave of water-soaked merriment.